senyosimpson/blog/content/posts/rust-error-handling.md

 As you can see, adding additional context makes our errors so much more informative.
 This aids us whenever we need to debug our code.

-As I mentioned earlier, I said I'd talk about the relevant crates as we go over various topics. anyhow allows us to add additional context to our error messages.
-The above two error reports are produced by anyhow.
+As I mentioned earlier, I said I'd talk about the relevant crates as we go over various topics. `anyhow` allows us to add additional context to our error messages.
+The above two error reports are produced by `anyhow`.

 ```Rust
 use std::fs;